Harvey Ward (politician)

-Harvey Ward (born 1966/1967) is an American politician and the mayor of Gainesville, Florida.
+Harvey L. Ward (born 1967) is an American politician and the mayor of Gainesville, Florida.
 Ward has lived in Gainesville his whole life and occupied the position of city commissioner from 2017 to 2023.

 Early life and education

 Ward attended Eastside High School and graduated in 1985.
 He then enrolled at Santa Fe College in Gainesville, and eventually graduated from the University of Florida with a bachelor's degree in public relations.
 Ward is married to Gillian Lord, the Associate Dean of the University of Florida's College of Liberal Arts and Sciences.
 Together, they have three daughters.
-Ward previously served as the Executive Director of the Holy Trinity Episcopal Foundation, and in several positions at WUFT-TV/FM.
+Ward previously served as the executive director of the Holy Trinity Episcopal Foundation, and in several positions at WUFT-TV/FM.
 Ward has served on the Gainesville City Commission since 2017.